karlhe/PokemonGo-Finder/README.md

 ## Install

-Must use Python 2.7 due to protobuf dependency.
+Only works with Python 2.7.

 Install the necessary dependencies by running `pip install --upgrade -r requirements.txt`.
 Create a config file and then run the main script using `python main.py`.